Skip Navigation LinksAnimalBites

 Cat Bā€‹ites

-Like dogs, cats may bite people if they feel scared, threatened, hurt, or protective.
+Like dogs, cats may bite people if they feel scared, threatened, hurt, protective, or want to be left alone.
 Cats may also bite if they are overstimulated during play or want attention. ā€‹Adults should teach children how to safely interact with cats.ā€‹

 Tips for Interacting with Catā€‹s